 At the base of the throttle is a button.
 Pushing on the button disengages the transmission, thereby allowing use of the throttle without engaging the transmission.
 This is used for warm-up of the engine while it is still in Neutral.
 Be sure to position the throttle vertically (in Neutral) before re-engaging the transmission by again pushing the button.

 When engaging the transmission from neutral either forward or backward into reverse, pull up on the safety collar located directly below the throttle lever knob.
-The safety collar helps avoid unintentional movement into long and safe operation of the boat.
+The safety collar helps avoid unintentional movement into gear.